lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 application-specific information).
 The form of storage will also vary -- from files to tamper-resistant cryptographic tokens.
-The information stored in such local, trusted storage is referred to here as the end entity's Personal Security Environment (PSE).
+The information stored in such local, trusted storage is referred to here as the end entity's Trusted Execution Environment (TEE) also known as Personal Security Environment (PSE).

-Though PSE formats are beyond the scope of this document (they are very dependent on equipment, et cetera), a generic interchange format for PSEs is defined here: a certification response message, see {{sect-5.3.4}}, MAY be used.
+Though TEE formats are beyond the scope of this document (they are very dependent on equipment, et cetera), a generic interchange format for TEEs is defined here: a certification response message, see {{sect-5.3.4}}, MAY be used.